CEMA New York: What it is and how it helps you save on taxes

 5. Our bank attorney will be in touch with you once they hear back from your current lender on the CEMA approval status - about 2-6 weeks from submission (depending on your lender)

-CEMA versus Refinancing
+CEMA versus refinancing

 There are two main considerations when deciding between a CEMA and a traditional refinance—cost and time.